bitplane/ideas/2023/draft-turing-machine-consciousness.md

 If this still all sounds like a load of abstract rubbish and spiritualist woo, there's actually one good, concrete reason why this is the most likely explanation of nature.
-Unlike competing theories it can actually explain the evolution of the nervous system.
+Unlike competing theories it actually makes the evolution of nervous systems and selves likely.

 The nerve of it
 --------------------------------------------------------------------------------